 The solution involves the following steps:

-1. A set of matching initial keys are provisioned to a selected set of authenticated and authorised ProSe UEs by the 5GC.
+1. A set of matching initial keys is provisioned to a selected set of authenticated and authorised ProSe UEs by the 5GC.
 Matching initial keys have identical validity times.

 NOTE 1: The provisioning of the matching initial keys can occur when ProSe UEs are authenticated/authorized or when ProSe UEs request access to perform ProSe direct communication.

 2. As long as an initial key is valid, it can be used to derive keys needed for the security context.
-This security context enables establishment of a secure link between ProSe UEs with confidentiality and integrity protection.
+This security context enables the establishment of a secure link between ProSe UEs with confidentiality and integrity protection.

-NOTE 2: Derivation of keys from initial key can take place even when the ProSe UEs are outside the coverage area.
+NOTE 2: Derivation of keys from the initial key can take place even when the ProSe UEs are outside the coverage area.

-NOTE 3: Lifetime of the initial key and security context of a PC5 communication link are synchronised.
+NOTE 3: The lifetime of the initial key and security context of a PC5 communication link are synchronised.
 Upon expiry of the initial key, the corresponding security context will also expire.

-3. Upon expiration of the intial key, all keys derived from it will become invalid.
-In order to continue secure communication ProSe UEs need to request for a new initial key from the 5GC.
-Until it gets the new initial key, ProSe UEs cannot perform direct communication with peer ProSe UEs.
+3. Upon expiration of the initial key, all keys derived from it will become invalid.
+In order to continue secure communication, ProSe UEs need to request a new initial key from the 5GC.
+Until they obtain the new initial key, ProSe UEs cannot perform direct communication with peer ProSe UEs.

 6.23.2.2 Procedures

 Figure 6.23.2.2-1 shows the procedure of this solution.
 The initial key is referred to as AD-key at Announcing UE or Discoveree UE.
 It is referred to as MD-key at Monitoring UE or Discoverer UE.
-In case of symmetric encryption, MD-Key is same as AD-Key.
-In case of asymmetric encryption, MD-Key and AD-Key are corresponding to each other.
+In the case of symmetric encryption, MD-Key is the same as AD-Key.
+In the case of asymmetric encryption, MD-Key and AD-Key are corresponding to each other.
 This key is the root of the security of one-to-one communication between ProSe UEs.

 Figure 6.23.2.2-1: Procedure for provisioning and update of initial keys.